hramos/ReactNativeClass/README.md

 }
 ```

 Note that as the very last step, we use the `this.setState()` API to update our internal state.
 By using `setState()`, our component is now aware that its state has been updated.
-This will in turn trigger a re-render.
+This will, in turn, trigger a re-render.

-We just need to update the `render()` method now so that it passes all the new data we're getting from our API, to the `CityWeather` component:
+We just need to update the `render()` method now so that it passes all the new data we're getting from our API to the `CityWeather` component:

 ```javascript
 render() {